edthomas93/bank-tech-test/README.md

 ## Instructions

+Upon cloning this repository run `bundle install` to install the require gemfiles.

-Details on how to use this application will follow as I progress on the project.
+Details on how to use this application will be updated as I progress on the project.

 ## Specification